certinia/orizuru-pages/_pages/index.md

 Orizuru has three main parts:

 First, we we have a number of freely available packages which provide features which are frequently needed when building Salesforce-Heroku hybrid projects.
 These include identity, authentication and process flow.
-These packages are written in Node.js and available via NPM.
+These packages are written in Node.js (available via NPM) and Java.
 [This is the Orizuru framework](../framework/).

 Second, we have built some command line tools that save time when starting new projects.
 The tools allow you to create your initial project, include the Orizuru framework, and configure security.